I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 - How long will it take to complete the project or service?

-- Will specific amounts of funds be designated to different things, so that you can break down what funds are being used for? (ie: Is 3500 going to one program, and $5000 another?)
+- What specific amounts of funds can you designate to different things, so that you can easily break down where the funds will go? (ie: Is $3500 going to one program, and $5000 another?)

 - Broken down into months, weeks, days, and hours, what do the amounts come down to that make the most sense for approachable donation tiers?